cloudinary-community/gatsby-transformer-cloudinary/README.md

 - Upload local project media assets to a secure remote CDN
 - Upload remote media assets to a secure remote CDN
-- Utilize media assets on Cloudinary in gatsby-image
+- Utilize media assets on Cloudinary in gatsby-plugin-image
-- Use gatsby-image `fluid` and `fixed` formats on Cloudinary assets
-  - Deprecated as `gatsby-image` is deprecated
 - Use gatsby-plugin-image `gatsbyImageData` on Cloudinary assets
 - Retrieve media files in optimized formats with responsive breakpoints
 - Utilize all Cloudinary transformations including chained transformations in gatsby's data layer